CyberMiles/tim-research/reading_event_logs/elasticsearch.md

     }
 }
 ```
 Elasticsearch can autodetect data field types; a feature which is highly suitable to blockchain data.
 This is because blockchain data, consists of mainly key:value pairs which not only represent valid JSON, but are immaculate and consistent.

-So what's the catch?
+## Low to no security

+Public blockchain networks expose all of their data in one form or another.
+The Bitcoin, Ethereum and CyberMiles networks emit only open data and the underlying blockchain source code is entirely open source and publicly available.

 # The road ahead - Support for blockchain data types